microsoft/pxt-arcade/docs/courses/csintro/project/example.md

 })
 ```

-We also had all sorts of things to turn in, that helped document how we got to the final result:
+We also had the following items that helped document how we got to the final result:

 * The share links of the games throughout each round
 * The drawings we made along the way
 * The lists of suggestions, ideas, and tasks we had along the way

 We also listed out the concepts we used from the **Concepts Learned** sections of the project:

+* Sprites
+* Sprite Position
+* Controller
+* Overlap Events
+* Spawning Sprites
+* Random
+* Score
+* Set Image

 ![Concepts Used](/static/courses/csintro/project/concepts-used.png)